pixijs/pixi-react/README.md

 ###### `defaultTextStyle`

 `defaultTextStyle` is a convenience property.
-Whatever is passed will automatically be assigned to Pixi.js's[`TextStyle.defaultTextStyle`](https://pixijs.download/release/docs/text.TextStyle.html#defaultTextStyle).
+Whatever is passed will automatically be assigned to Pixi.js's [`TextStyle.defaultTextStyle`](https://pixijs.download/release/docs/text.TextStyle.html#defaultTextStyle).

 > [!NOTE]
 > This property **is not retroactive**.
 It will only apply to text components created after `defaultTextStyle` is set.
 Any text components created before setting `defaultTextStyle` will retain the base styles they had before `defaultTextStyle` was changed.

+###### `extensions`

+`extensions` is an array of extensions to be loaded.
+Adding and removing items from this array will automatically load/unload the extensions.
+The first time this is handled happens before the application is initialised.
+See Pixi.js's [`extensions`](https://pixijs.download/release/docs/extensions.html) documentation for more info on extensions.

 ###### `resizeTo`